puicchan/jenkinstest/tutorial.md

      ![Set up credential](./media/credential.png)

-    Verify the service principal authenticates with Azure by selecting **Verify Service Principal**
+    Verify the service principal authenticates with Azure by clicking **Verify Service Principal**

     <br>
     <a class="tutorial-issue-btn" onclick="reportIssue('/Java/hello-world/', 'deploy');logClick('/Java/hello-world/deploy-issuereport');" href="javascript:void(0)">I ran into an issue</a>&nbsp; &nbsp; &nbsp; &nbsp;<a class="tutorial-next-btn" onclick="logClick('/Java/hello-world/deploy-completed')" href="finished.html">I have added Azure Service principal in Jenkins</a>

 ## Create a resource group for Azure Container Instances
 Azure Container Instances (ACI) makes it easy for you to get up and running without having to provision virtual machines or adopt a higher-level service.
 ACI must be placed in an Azure resource group.
-Create a resource group with the az group create command.
+Create a resource group in **eastus** with the az group create command.

 1. In Cloud Shell: